 – Lift up and out as if you’re passing the weight to someone in front of you

 – Again, no forcing or jerking.
 Keep the movement smooth.

 Thanks for reading!
 If you found this article valuable please share on social media, or with someone you know who wants to have happier shoulders or who would enjoy the read.
 You can help your friends and family feel good and get stronger just like you.
-If you want to connect or are wondering about how Beometry trainers can help you take your health and fitness to the next level, fill out a form here and we’ll be in touch! ~ Coach Michelle
+If you want to connect or are wondering about how Beometry trainers can help you take your health and fitness to the next level, get a hold of our fitness trainers and we’ll be glad to be part of your transformation journey! ~ Coach Michelle

 6409 6th Ave #6 Tacoma, WA 98406 253.227.5483